yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 certificate resources via unauthenticated GET (in addition to POST-as-GET), and a client to enable this service with per-Order granularity.

+It is worth pointing out that the protocol elements described in this section have the same names and semantics as those introduced in Section 3.4 of
+{{!RFC8739}} for the STAR use case (except, of course, they apply to the certificate resource rather than the star-certificate resource).
+However, they differ in terms of their position in the directory meta and order objects: rather than being wrapped in an auto-renewal sub-object they are located at the top-level.

-Specifically, a server states its availability to grant unauthenticated access to a client's Order certificate by setting the `allow-certificate-get` attribute to `true` in the `meta` field inside the directory object:
+A server states its availability to grant unauthenticated access to a client's Order certificate by setting the `allow-certificate-get` attribute to `true` in the `meta` field inside the directory object:

 - allow-certificate-get (optional, boolean): If this field is present and set to `true`, the server allows GET (and HEAD) requests to certificate URLs.